learn-co-curriculum/java-mod-2-map/README.md

 HashMap<String, Character> studentGrades = new HashMap<String, Character>();
 ```

-Just like the `ArrayList`, if we have an estimate of how many items will be in
+Just like the  `ArrayList` and `HashSet`, if we have an estimate of how many
-the `HashMap`, then we can specify the initial capacity like so:
+items will be in the `HashMap`, then we can specify the initial capacity like
+so:

 ```java
 HashMap<String, Character> studentGrades = new HashMap<String, Character>(3);